Money can be fun: buying stuff, being generous with our friends, planning for our glorious future.

 Lawyers are great.
 In fact, we recommend speaking to one if you have any specific questions about your personal situation.
 Sure enough, there are many cases when it makes sense to consult an attorney—especially if you’re planning to pass down a lot of assets, or if you have a complicated estate!

-That said, creating a will online can be a good place to start outlining your wishes.
+That said, lots of people ask us how to make a will for free, which is why we created Fabric Wills.
+Creating a will online can be a good place to start outlining your wishes.
 It may save you time at the attorney’s office because it encourages you to think through the answers to key questions like who you’d like as your beneficiaries, legal guardians and executors in advance.

 And of course, you can always show your DIY will to your lawyer down the road.
 At that point, he or she can further customize it to meet your individual needs.